wso2/docs-mi/en/docs/reference/connectors/kafka-connector/kafka-connector-producer-example.md

 ## What you'll build

-Given below is a sample API that illustrates how you can connect to a Kafka broker with the `init` operation and then use the `publishMessages` operation to publish messages via the topic.
+Given below is a sample API that illustrates how you can connect to a Kafka broker and then use the `publishMessages` operation to publish messages via the topic.
 It exposes Kafka functionalities as a RESTful service.
 Users can invoke the API using HTTP/HTTPs with the required information.

 API has the context `/publishMessages`.
 It will publish messages via the topic to the Kafka server.